 PN Dua v.
 Shiv Shankar and others

-In this case, the Supreme Court held that mere criticism of the court does not amount to Contempt of the Court and the Court also welcomed the Criticisms of Judicial administration to such extent as it does not hamper the administration of Justice.
+In this case, the Supreme Court held that mere criticism of the court does not amount to Contempt of the Court.
+The Court also welcomed the Criticisms of Judicial administration to such an extent as it does not hamper the administration of Justice.

 Thus, by looking into the matter, it is the need of the hour that the legislature would amend the vague provisions of contempt law so that the fundamental right of freedom of speech and expression would be protected.

 - As the word scandalised is ambiguous in its meaning, there is a need to amend Section 2(c)(i) to provide a precise definition of what amount to scandalise.